 This old-fashioned gratin comforts you with everything indulgent could possibly crave in a gratin, namely ample amounts of potatoes, cream, butter, and cheese.
 A glass of gigondas is optional.

-These red chile pork tamales are the real authentic Mexican deal.
-They taste like they were carefully crafted by the loveliest abuela imaginable.
+These red chile pork tamales are the real authentic Mexican deal and taste like they were carefully crafted by the loveliest abuela imaginable.
 Here's how to make them.

 Shallots take on a dulcet, docile personality when slowly coaxed to a caramelized brown.
 Easy to make.
 And easygoing by way of going well with just about anything.